CodeverDotDev/bookmarks/tagged/oauth2.md

 #### [Final: OpenID Connect Core 1.0 incorporating errata set 1](https://openid.net/specs/openid-connect-core-1_0.html)
 _<sup>https://openid.net/specs/openid-connect-core-1_0.html</sup>_

+ Abstract

 OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
-It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Serv...
+It enables Clients to verify the identity of the End-User based on the authentication performed by an A...
 * **tags**: [openid-connect](../tagged/openid-connect.md), [oauth2](../tagged/oauth2.md)
 ---
 #### [OAuth 2.0 Tutorial](http://tutorials.jenkov.com/oauth2/index.html)